 Other than painting portraits of cats, I love doing crafts in my spare time.
 I recently did a day course in stained glass making and made a hanging window display.
 There were a number of different patters to choose from and I immediately opted for this one.
 I felt it was very reminiscent of the designs by Rennie Mackintosh which I love.
 I didn't want to use the obvious pink and purple colours so I opted for natural greens and blues.
 It always receives very complimentary comments when visitors come into my kitchen where it is displayed.
 If anyone is visiting my area and would like to do a stained glass course, head on over to the website of Justine and Chris who run the stained glass courses at Cariad Glass. if you don’t live near me to do a course, why not purchase one of their one off pieces from their online shop!

-This photo was taken at Christmas 2016 when we were out at lunch with friends - other pet portrait artists too!
+The photo below was taken at Christmas in 2016 when we were out at lunch with friends - other pet portrait artists too!
 You can see I'm in the photo bottom right and Nicholas is bottom left.
-I have to say yes I have Lily on my lap..she is never far form me!
+I have to say yes I have Lily on my lap..she is never far from me!
 She is actually by my feet while I'm tying this page.
 The bar in the pub had a huge tub of dog biscuits for any well behaved pup that visits.
 Lily was the only dog there that day and so she did get pretty spoilt!

 This final photo is one that I cherish the most as my friend Karen (in the photo above) took it while we were out and about one day.
 It is of me and my previous dog Tom crouched under a stone age burial chamber at Pentre Ifan.
 Tom was a rescue and been to many homes before ours and had a number of problems, however was happy with us thankfully and we gave him a good home.
 He unexpectedly passed away after only being with us a few years but he made a big impact on our lives.
 He was loved so very much.